Nancy Bayley: Measurements

 Bayley assessed the children on their physical, motor, mental, and physiological development.
 An analysis of trends in the data was then conducted, with particular reference to the age of developments, as well as a correlational investigation of relating factors.
-Assessments were conducted once a month from birth to 15 months, once every three months from 15–36 months, and every six months after 36 months.
+Assessments were conducted once a month from birth to 15 months, once every three months from 15 to 36 months, and every six months after 36 months.
 Initial measurements focused on reflexes and bodily measurements, such as blood pressure and breathing rates.
 Additionally, information was gathered regarding the maternal and prenatal history.
 Subsequent assessments were conducted at the Institute for Child Welfare, as well as at home visits, pediatric centers, and at play-based field group outings.

 Mental measurements included the California First-Year Mental Scale, the California Pre-school Mental Scale, vocabulary tests, and Stanford-Binet intelligence tests.
 Motor assessments examined speed, dexterity, and reflexes, amongst other things.
 Participants completed the California Infant Scale of Motor Development, as well as examinations of footprint records.
 Physiological tests assessed exercise and exertion abilities, the galvanic skin reflex, and metabolism.
 Additional assessments involved body dimensions, x-rays, and tests of emotion and personality.